YunAnGitHub/OpenfUS_Analyzer_OfUSA/README.md

 Feel free to <A HREF="mailto:yun-an.huang@nerf.be">mail me</A>  if you have any questions!

-Note: The current stable version is <a href="https://github.com/YunAnGitHub/fUSIAnalyzer/releases/tag/fUSIAnalyzer_v2.6.4.p4"> fUSIAnalyzer_v2.6.4.p4 </a>
+Note
 --

 if you meet the problem of authentication failed when you login. please update the license folder with this file: <a href="https://github.com/YunAnGitHub/fUSIAnalyzer/releases/tag/fUSIAnalyzer_v2.6.4.license"> license </a>

+The current stable version is <a href="https://github.com/YunAnGitHub/fUSIAnalyzer/releases/tag/fUSIAnalyzer_v2.6.4.p4"> fUSIAnalyzer_v2.6.4.p4 </a>